Clinician Profiles

 OFFICES:

-Dr. Smith works primarily with children and adolescents involved with the juvenile justice system, as well as child protective services.
-She focuses on assessment, including competency to stand trial, amenability to treatment evaluations, neuropsychological testing, psychosexual and firesetter risk assessments, and mental health evaluations to help recommend appropriate mental health services and connect families with resources.
-Dr. Smith also enjoys working with adults, conducting neuropsychological evaluations, mental health evaluations, and parenting evaluations, as well as providing outpatient therapy.
-Dr. Smith also provides services in Spanish. / Dr. Smith habla español.
+Dr. Smith works primarily with children and adolescents, focuses on assessment, including neuropsychological testing and mental health evaluations to help recommend appropriate mental health services and connect families with resources.
+Dr. Smith also enjoys working with adults, conducting neuropsychological evaluations, mental health evaluations, as well as providing outpatient therapy.

 OFFICES: